reorx/obsidian-paste-image-rename/README.md

 ![](images/batch-renaming.png)

-The image above demostrates how to rename all the `foo-1.png`, `foo-2.png`… png files to `bar-1-png`, `bar-2.png`… with this feature.
+The image above demonstrates how to rename all the `foo-1.png`, `foo-2.png`… png files to `bar-1-png`, `bar-2.png`… with this feature.

-You can also rename the images to the same name, let the plugin to handle the name deduplication for you.
-See a video demostration here: https://i.imgur.com/6UICugX.mp4
+You can also rename the images to the same name, and let the plugin handle the name deduplication for you.
+See a video demonstration here: https://i.imgur.com/6UICugX.mp4